Our Position on Catastrophic Risk from AI

 🌱 Why Our Work Matters Either Way

-Whether or not advanced AI becomes an existential threat, our mission remains meaningful and urgently needed.
+Whether or not advanced AI becomes an extinction-level threat, our mission remains meaningful and urgently needed.

 - We help normalise the conversation, enabling better public discourse and grassroots support for regulation.